TNuzzi/wriststrap/README.md

 As with other CSS grid layout system, Wriststrap uses the same basic concepts to allow the developer to simply add TSS classes to a UI element to specify its position on screen.
 The image above illustrates how it works by apply the TSS classes to `Label` and `View`.
 The use of `container` is required on the outer element in order to use the `col-<number>` classes.

 At this time, this layout system is based on a grid system of 4 columns (for handheld devices).
 The system also allows for embedding columns within columns.
+The horizontal height of the columns are set to `Ti.UI.SIZE`.

 <table>
      <thead>